paybygroup/slate/source/index.html.md

 ##### »» costs
-The set of product_costs and the optional allowed range(s) of slots for each provided by the merchant
+The set of product_costs and the optional allowed range(s) of slots for each cost as provided by the merchant.
+When updating the product_costs, you cannot use a different currency than the existing one after the purchase has been claimed.
+You cannot edit the range of slots to be less than the current number of committed slots.

+##### »» organizer_full_name
+Full name of the expected organizer as provided by the merchant.
+This will only affect information displayed to the merchant if updated after the Purchase is claimed.

+##### »» organizer_email
+Email of the expected organizer as provided by the merchant.
+This will only affect information displayed to the merchant if updated after the Purchase is claimed.

 ##### »» split_type
 Splitting type chosen by the organizer for how to divide the cost among group members.
 One of:
-- even_split Only compatible with total cost_type and means the Purchase amount is split evenly across each slot claimed.
+-`even_split` Only compatible with total cost_type and means the Purchase amount is split evenly across each slot claimed.
-- specified_per_person Only compatible with total cost_type and
-  means each member may pay a different amount.
+-`specified_per_person` Only compatible with total cost_type and means each member may pay a different amount.
-- fixed_per_person Only compatible with per_slot cost_type and means
+-`fixed_per_person` Only compatible with per_slot cost_type and means
   each group member pays a fixed amount per slot they claim.

+##### »» min_slots
+The organizer-specified value for the minimum number of slots they require to be claimed.
+It must be within the bounds allowed by the merchant.
+Only compatible with `even_split` and `fixed_per_person` split types.

 ##### »» max_slots
 The organizer-specified value for the maximum number of slots they will allow to be claimed.
 It must be within the bounds allowed by the merchant.
+Only compatible with `even_split` and `fixed_per_person` split types.

+##### »» min_contribution
+Minimum required contribution from each group member.
+Only compatible with `specified_per_person` split type.

-##### »» min_slots
+##### »» legal_document_ids
-The organizer-specified value for the minimum number of slots they require to be claimed.
-It must be within the bounds allowed by the merchant.
+Array of legal document IDs that must be accepted by the members in this purchase.
+These should NOT be updated after a Purchase has been claimed because then some members will end up with different accepted legal terms from others.

+##### » language_code
+Default 2-character language code for this purchase.
+It is going to be used in the claim and commit steps; and as one of the fallbacks when detecting what language to show to the user

+##### » payment_destination_id
+ID of the payment destination that will receive all future payments made under this Purchase.
+NOTE: updating this value will not affect any previously accepted payments on this purchase.

+##### » payments
+Breakdown of payment amounts and deadlines due over time for this Purchase.
+They can only be updated if no payment has yet been accepted by the merchant for this Purchase..

 ##### »» percentage
 Percent of the total purchase cost due for this payment, which must be an integer.
 All payments on a purchase must sum to 100.
+If you are not doing installment or deposit payments, this is most likely "100".

 ##### »» due_deadline
 Datetime by when this payment must be submitted to the merchant for the purchase to be valid.
 It is required for all payments after the first payment but may be passed for the first, or only, payment as well.

 > Example responses